|Greenway - Opening Times 2016 (13 Feb 2016 - 31 Dec 2016)|

 Greenway is a magical place to explore, with its rich historical interior and the wildness and mystery of its garden.
 Agatha Christie set three of her novels here, all of which feature on the Agatha Christie Literary Trail: Five Little Pigs, Dead Man’s Folly and Ordeal by Innocence.
 In Dead Man's Folly it appears as Nasse House, and the boat house was the scene of a murder.
 In Ordeal By Innocence, the house appears as Sunny Point House, and the Greenway Quay bell is used to summon the ferry to Drymouth (Dartmouth).
 Even the Baghdad Chest in the hallway of the house makes an appearance in The Body in the Library.

-It is possible to travel to Greenway by boat, by vintage bus (Greenway Ferry), and by steam train (Dartmouth Steam Train to Greenway Halt (involves a 30 - 40 minute walk to the house).
-Tickets for boat (from Good Friday until end of October), bus and steam train are available to purchase from the English Riviera Visitor Information Office in Torquay.
+It is possible to travel to Greenway by boat (Greenway Ferry) and by steam train (Dartmouth Steam Train to Greenway Halt (involves a 30 - 40 minute walk to the house).
+Tickets for the steam train are available to purchase from the English Riviera Visitor Information Office in Torquay.

-Dogs are welcome in the gardens and grounds but no entry to the house.
+Dogs: Welcome in the gardens and grounds but are not allowed into the house.

 When holidaying at Greenway, Agatha Christie regularly attended the Church of St Mary the Virgin in...2.26 miles away